DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-These underlying objectives go a long way towards explaining the convergence of interests between the United States Department of Defense (DoD), which financed the project, and the numerous North American and European researchers, who contributed to its ongoing development.
+These underlying objectives go a long way towards explaining the convergence of interests between the United States Department of Defense (DoD), which financed the project, and the numerous North American and European researchers who contributed to its ongoing development.

 ## The Internet as a Space of Freedom